Yobuligo/ORM.TypeScript/README.md

 A simple ORM prototype written in and for TypeScript to manage data by REST calls especially for firebase as store.
 The usage was and is to create test data in a simple way.

 ## Usage
 Prerequisite is access to a firebase database.
+To keep it simple the ORM.ts has just to be copied to your project.

 ### Connect your ORM with a firebase database
 Call function connectORM.
 This connection is used for all REST calls within your session.